-pite Photo by Dario Moscato from She Pexels.
+Emma, Olivia, Harry and Ava.
+Photo by Dario Moscato from Pexels.

 She is in the second year of Nursing at the University of Tasmania and juggles her working hours around her course, job, and childcare responsibilities.
 Olivia and Harry attend the local state primary school, while Ava splits her time between kindergarten (2 days per week) and childcare (3 days per week).
 Jarrod is generally able to arrange his work around Emma, and their flexible custody arrangements mean their children are always with one or the other parent.